Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Air Quality Prediction:} Due to the air quality is highly related to governments energy-saving and emission-reduction policies formulation and resident's daily life outdoor activities and physical health, air quality prediction has became an critical research issue that attracts increasing attention.
-Air quality prediction requires the processing of spatially distributed, time-evolving data collected from networks of sensors across urban and rural landscapes.
-TV-GSP approaches enable the analysis and reconstruction of air pollution signals, providing real-time insights into pollutant levels.
-For example, \cite{qiu2017time} introduced a model for reconstructing time-varying graph signals applied to PM2.5 pollution data from California, enabling enhanced tracking of pollution levels over time by leveraging the spatial dependencies between monitoring stations. \cite{giraldo2022reconstruction} developed a Sobolev smoothness-based framework that demonstrated effective signal recovery in environmental datasets, highlighting its application to dynamic air quality data.
-Another work \cite{liu2019graph} uses spatiotemporal smoothness, facilitating improved predictions of air quality by modeling correlations across sensor networks and adapting to temporal changes.
+TVG approaches enable the analysis of air pollution signals, providing real-time insights into pollutant levels.
+A model for reconstructing TVG signals was introduced by Qiu et al. \cite{qiu2017time}, which was applied to PM2.5 pollution data from California.
+This model enables enhanced tracking of pollution levels over time by leveraging the spatial dependencies between monitoring stations.
+A Sobolev smoothness-based framework demonstrated effective signal recovery in environmental datasets, highlighting its application to air quality data \cite{giraldo2022reconstruction}.
+Spatiotemporal smoothness facilitates predictions of air quality by modeling correlations across sensor networks and adapting to temporal changes \cite{liu2019graph}.